Dmumladz3/Epam-course-module1/modules/Java 8/Homework.md

 Evaluation
 =======================

-1. Java7Aggregator – 4 points
+1. Java7Aggregator – 1 points

-2. Java8Aggregator – 4 points
+2. Java8Aggregator – 1 points

-3. Java8ParallelAggregator – 1 point
+3. Java8ParallelAggregator – 2 point

 4. Java7ParallelAggregator – 1 point (extra mile)

 5. Implement small performance tests and measure the average time each aggregator runs (tip: use larger data sets, than those used in my tests) Decide, which implementation is better (e.g. you may add small txt file with your conclusions) – 1 point (extra extra mile).

-Total: 9 + 2 (extra miles) = 11 (points).

 How to run tests
 =======================